Phenotypic-Screening-QMUL/R_General_Use_User_Guides/README.md

 5. UMAPS in R - Introduction to dimensionality reduction with UMAP, which is often used for visualising multi-parameter single target data

 6. TNSE in R - Introduction to dimensionality reduction with TSNE, which is often used for visualising multi-parameter single target data

+More specific code examples for individual analysis software may be found in the facility GitHub and Teams Hub.

+For bioinformatics support, contact Ryan Wallis at: .link-style1[[phenotypic-screening@qmul.ac.uk ](mailto:phenotypic-screening@qmul.ac.uk )]